SudheendraBS/devjam3/Labs/Core/Lab 0 Sign-up with Apigee Edge/README.md

   ![Apigee Launch Page](images/apigee-accounts.png)

   Select the *Launch* button under the *Create and Manage APIs* to access the Apigee Edge Management UI.
-This *SHOULD* take you to the Dashboard of the Apigee Edge Management UI which looks like this:
+This will take you back to the login screen.
+Enter your credentials and this *SHOULD* take you to the Dashboard of the Apigee Edge Management UI which looks like this:

   ![Apigee Dashboard](images/management-ui-new.png)